 In terms of statistics, a significant number of people have mobility impairments.
 The U.S. Centers for Disease Control and Prevention Disability and Functioning (Noninstitutionalized Adults 18 Years and Over) reports the USA "Percent of adults with any physical functioning difficulty: 15.1%".

 People with cognitive impairments

-Probably the widest range of disabilities can be seen in this last category — cognitive impairments broadly refers to mental health issues, from learning difficulties, through difficulties in comprehension and concentration (like Attention Deficit Hyperactivity Disorder (ADHD)), to people on the Autistic spectrum, to schizophrenics, and many other types of disorder besides.
+Probably the widest range of disabilities can be seen in this last category — cognitive impairment can broadly refer to disabilities from mental illnesses to learning difficulties, difficulties in comprehension and concentration like ADHD (attention deficit hyperactivity disorder), to people on the autistic spectrum, to people with schizophrenia, and many other types of disorder besides.
 Such disabilities can affect many parts of everyday life, due to problems with memory, problem solving, comprehension, attention, etc.

 The most common ways that such disabilities might affect website usage is difficulty in understanding how to complete a task, remembering how to do something that was previously accomplished, or increased frustration at confusing workflows or inconsistent layouts/navigation/other page features.

 Unlike other web accessibility issues, it is impossible to prescribe quick fixes to many web accessibility issues arising from cognitive disabilities; the best chance you've got is to design your websites to be as logical, consistent, and usable as possible, so for example making sure that:

 - pages are consistent — navigation, header, footer, and main content are always in the same places.

 - tools are well-designed and easy to use.

 - multi-stage processes are broken down into logical steps, with regular reminders of how far through the process you are, and how long you've got left to complete the process, if appropriate.